Across Kenya, orphans and children affected by HIV and AIDS are missing out on quality health, education and social services.

 Your gift will go further

-This project is part-funded by USAID, so for every £1 you donate, USAID will give £20 to the project, helping to provide lifesaving healthcare, education and vital support to orphans and vulnerable children in Kenya.
+This project is part-funded by USAID, so every £1 you donate will provide £20 for the project, helping to provide lifesaving healthcare, education and vital support to orphans and vulnerable children in Kenya.

 How does HIV and AIDS affect children in Kenya?